The On-axis Jetted Tidal Disruption Event AT2022cmc: X-ray Observations and Broadband Spectral Modeling: Broadband SED Modeling

 \subsubsection{Solutions under Additional Constraints}

 The system of equations is subjected to some additional constraints.
 First, we have an upper limit for the X-ray variability timescale $t_{\rm var} = t^\prime_{\rm dyn} / \Gamma_{\rm j}$.
 Second, there is a lower limit to the cooling frequency ($\nu_{\rm c}> \nu_{\rm c, min}$) so as to avoid the low-frequency tail of the synchrotron emission overproducing the thermal optical emission (see the dotted lines in Figure~\ref{fig:22cmc_sed}).
-Next, in either the slow- or fast-cooling cases, the cooling frequency must not exceed $\nu_{\rm b}$.
-Finally, the X-ray emitting radius must not exceed the emitting radius of the radio afterglow, which is constrained to be of the order $10^{17}$\,cm from \S\ref{subsec:radio_syn}, so we require $r<10^{17}$\,cm.
+Third, in either the slow- or fast-cooling cases, the cooling frequency must not exceed $\nu_{\rm b}$.
+Next, the X-ray emitting radius must not exceed the emitting radius of the radio afterglow, which is constrained to be of the order $10^{17}$\,cm from \S\ref{subsec:radio_syn}, so we require $r<10^{17}$\,cm.
+Finally, the X-ray emitting radius should be outside of the photosphere of the UV/optical thermal envelope (to be justified later).